The sling accelerator.

 - The string is always perpendicular to the path of the ball.
 Therefore

 its tension has no component in the direction of motion, and cannot change

 the ball's tangential velocity.

-In this kind of spiral motion the angular speed about center of the axle
+In this kind of spiral motion the angular speed or the ball about the center of the axle

 does increase, while the ball's moment of inertia about the center